Levels

 Copyright© 2015 Roy Fellows

 ABOVE Cligga Head Mine.
-Just inside the middle adit.
+Just inside

 All in granite